Nikolai Borisovich Kulikov

 Nikolai Borisovich Kulikov (Russian: Куликов, Николай Борисович; April 25, 1953 in Moscow, USSR – August 11, 1979 in Dniprodzerzhynsk, Ukraine SSR) was a Soviet footballer.
-Kulikov played for FC Pakhtakor Tashkent as a defender from 1976 to 1979, before he died in a mid-air plane crash in August 1979.
+Kulikov played for Pakhtakor Tashkent as a defender from 1976 to 1979.
+He was one of the 17 Pakhtakor members killed in the August 1979 Dniprodzerzhynsk mid-air collision.
 He was classified as a Master of Sport of the USSR in 1979.

 Early life and career

-A product of FC Dynamo Moscow's youth football system; Kulikov's first coaches were the famous Soviet football players Vladimir Kesarev and Sergey Solovyov.
-In 1974 Nikolai Kulikov, a young half-back, was invited to FC Khanki (Khorezm, Uzbek SSR) where he played for two seasons.
-In 1976 Nikolai Kulikov successfully played for FK Yangiyer (Yangier, Uzbek SSR) and was recruited by FC Pakhtakor Tashkent (Tashkent, Uzbek SSR).
-In 1977 FC Pakhtakor was promoted from the Soviet First League to the Soviet Top League.
+A product of Dynamo Moscow's youth football system; Kulikov's first coaches were the famous Soviet football players Vladimir Kesarev and Sergey Solovyov.
+In 1974 Nikolai Kulikov, a young half back, was invited to FC Khanki (Khorezm, Uzbek SSR) where he played for two seasons.
+In 1976 Nikolai Kulikov successfully played for FK Yangiyer (Yangier, Uzbek SSR) and was recruited by Pakhtakor Tashkent of Tashkent, Uzbek SSR.
+In 1977 Pakhtakor Tashkent was promoted from the Soviet First League to the Soviet Top League.
 Nikolai Kulikov invaluably contributed to FC Pakhtakor success with twenty-one matches in defence and one goal.
 He was highly praised for high mobility, good play thinking, and reciprocity and sincere friendship with teammates.

 Death

-At 26, Kulikov and sixteen other FC Pakhtakor players and staff died in a mid-air collision over Kurilovka (Dneprodzerzhinsk, Ukrainian SSR).
+At 26, Kulikov and sixteen other Pakhtakor Tashkent players and staff died in a mid-air collision over Kurilovka (Dneprodzerzhinsk, Ukrainian SSR).
 Buried in his patrimony Krivskoye (near Obninsk, Borovskiy District, Kaluga Oblast, Russia).